-First-Timer Party and Orientation
+First-Timer Orientation

-The Hospitality Chair arranges for refreshments for this event - normally a light menu of snacks, finger foods, and beverages.
-The chair ensures that a room with adequate space is available for the First-Timer Party and Orientation.
-See First-Timer Coordinator on page 53 for more information.
+The Hospitality Chair arranges for refreshments for this event, which might be considered more of a reception.
+Normally a light menu of finger foods and beverages is served.
+The chair ensures that a room with adequate space is available for the First-Timer Orientation and sets the desired program.
+See First-Timer Coordinator on page 51 for more information.